 - 1 cup heavy cream

-- Preheat oven to 475 F degrees.
+- Preheat your oven to 475 F degrees.
 Spray a baking sheet with cooking spray.

-- Reduce oven heat to 400 F degrees.
+- Reduce the oven heat to 400 F degrees.

 - While the onion is in the oven, start by blanching the beans.
 Add about a gallon of water and a tsp of salt to a large pot and bring it to a boil.
 Add the green beans to the pot and blanch for 5 minutes.
 Remove the beans from the boiling water and plunge them into a large bowl of ice water, to stop the cooking.
 Drain and set aside.